cringedcoder/cringedcoder.github.io/src/posts/pushing-subtree-to-master.md

 ```
 What this command do is this that it chains creating a subtree with force push
 to master branch.
 Creating a subtree resulted in separation of build directory
 of gh-pages branch into a new "on the fly branch".
-Then the new brach was passed
+Then the new branch was
-as one of the parameters to the force push command.
-The contents of master
+passed as one of the parameters to the force push command.
+The contents of
-branch were overwritten by subtree which you can see now.
+master branch were overwritten by subtree which you can see now.